millerjs2/docker-nginx-reverse-proxy/README.md

 Pretty bare bones, and there are better alternatives, but I wanted to make one just for fun.

+Currently doesn't work right, on indefinite hold.
+Will revisit later...

 ### Usage

 Configure entries for sites-enabled (see examples)